masagrator/NXGraphicsPatches/God Eater 3/exefs_patches/GE3-HighMod/Readme.md

-This exefs patch forces docked mode Performance Mode to handheld mode.
+This exefs patch changes graphics settings for handheld mode to be the same as for docked mode.